Marquette (Milwaukee Road train)

 The Marquette was a passenger train operated by the Chicago, Milwaukee, St. Paul and Pacific Railroad ("Milwaukee Road") between Chicago and Mason City, Iowa.
-Service began in 1937, but was eliminated by 1955.
+Service began in 1937, and was discontinued January 14, 1951.
 Despite the elimination of the Marquette, the line continued to see service by the Sioux until 1960, when that service was cut back to Madison, Wisconsin.